rioj7/command-variable/README.md

 ## FileAsKey

-The comamnd `extension.commandvariable.file.fileAsKey` makes it possible to select a string based on the current active file.
+The command `extension.commandvariable.file.fileAsKey` makes it possible to select a string based on the current active file.

 The keys of the `args` object are searched for in the path of the active file (directory separator is `/`).